ZaneUrbaneQ/BellaBeat-Case-Study/README.md

 ```
 ![ggplot_5](https://github.com/ZaneUrbaneQ/BellaBeat-Case-Study/assets/173494641/5aae9e75-b08f-455e-aacc-42dc3e81ed8b)

-Data was prepared for eseier visualization making in Tableau and exported as csv.
+The data was prepared for easier visualization in Tableau and exported as a CSV file.

 ## Data Visualization (Share)
 [Back to top](#author-zane-urbane)